 At the graduate level, the department offers the Master of Arts degree and the Doctor of Philosophy degree.
 The department's M.A. degree is one of the oldest in the state and has a national reputation for preparing students for doctoral study at prestigious programs throughout the nation.
 The Ph.D. program is the product of a highly respected doctoral program that has flourished in the department for over three decades.
 The program offers a depth of faculty expertise for students in several fields, including Rhetoric and Composition Theory and Pedagogy, Children's and Young Adult Literature, Folklore, Linguistics, and Popular Culture Studies in addition to the fields of English, American, and Anglophone literatures.

-The department offers composition courses specifically for International Students and also coursework in ESL pedagogy for Masters-level teacher licensure students in cooperation with the Department of Foreign Languages and Literatures and the College of Education and Behavioral Science.
+The department offers composition courses specifically for International Students and also coursework in ESL pedagogy for Masters-level teacher licensure students in cooperation with the Department of World Languages, Literatures, and Cultures and the College of Education and Behavioral Science.
 Through English 4000: Writing Internship, numerous English majors and minors may earn credit hours by working as interns in businesses, government agencies, community groups, and non-profit organizations located throughout middle Tennessee and elsewhere.